viniciusmioto/sirius/README.md

-# jarvis
+# SIRIUS
-Jarvis Telegram Bot
+## Hey there!
+I'm Sirius a Telegram Bot 🤖